-- 6 ounces pepperoni slices, cut into quarters (I couldn’t find pepperoni that didn’t have a rotten ingredient list, so I used about 2/3 c. crumbled sausage from our local farm – find more sources for healthy meat if you don't have a good local source.)
+- 6 ounces pepperoni slices, cut into quarters (I couldn’t find pepperoni that didn’t have a rotten ingredient list, so I used about 2/3 cup crumbled sausage from our local farm – (Find sources for healthy meat if you don't have a good local source.)

 - Mix together

-- UPDATE: I just found a post from Real Food Wednesday where they show how to make a very similar recipe, and then they put it on a stick to make it even more appealing to kids for pizza lollipops!
+- UPDATE: I just found a similar recipe, and they put it on a stick to make it even more appealing to kids for pizza lollipops! 🙂

 - Mushroom Pinwheels: